ibexa/documentation-developer/docs/release_notes/ez_platform_v2.2.0.md

 ### Image placeholders

 [Placeholder generator](https://doc.ibexa.co/en/2.5/guide/images/#setting-placeholder-generator) enables you to replace any missing image with downloaded or generated image placeholder.
-It can be used when you are working on an existing database and you are not able to download uploaded images to your local development environment because of their large size.
+It can be used when you're working on an existing database and you're not able to download uploaded images to your local development environment because of their large size.

 ![Placeholder GenericProvider](2.2_placeholder_generic_provider.png)